 Hint: if you’re asking guests to sign an NDA and have given everybody secret codenames, you’ve probably gone too far.

 Just keep the above ideas in mind and you should be OK.
-I mean, no one was ever really hurt by a surprise, right?

 If you’re having a party and you want your guests to be entertained, you don’t want to leave the entertainment to chance or surprise – you need to book someone who knows what they are doing.
 I’m pretty close to matching this description, and I’m not totally terrible.
 Why don’t you fill in the form below and tell me about your party and I’ll do my best to come up with some amazing ideas as to how I can get your guests laughing and having a fabulous time!